reqnroll/Reqnroll.Rider/doc/how-it-works/completion.md

 To perform that task, again it would be nice if the regex parser would be able to give us the captured values while doing a partial match.
 Unfortunately, this is not possible, since, during a partial match when the regex ends, it may be on multiple valid states and cannot choose which one it should use to return the captured values.

-So the trick is to create one regex for each capture group (see `SpecflowStepInfo.RegexesPerCapture`) and execute them one after another to try to capture the first value, then the seconds, etc...
+So the trick is to create one regex for each capture group (see `ReqnrollStepInfo.RegexesPerCapture`) and execute them one after another to try to capture the first value, then the seconds, etc...

 For this let's use another example: `I roll (.+) times (.+) and (.+)`

-So this would build the 3 following regex (done in `SpecflowStepInfoFactory`):
+So this would build the 3 following regex (done in `ReqnrollStepInfoFactory`):

 - `I roll (.+)`
 - `I roll (.+) times (.+)`